e45lee/artifact-boolean-algebras/flix-compiler/readme.md

 listed, the claim remains valid.

 # Reusability Guide
 The Flix programming language is fully open source and extensively documented.
 The compiler itself is in `flix-source/` folder but supportive material exists externally.

 The main website is:

     https://flix.dev/

-The main GitHub repository contains the source code:
+The main GitHub repository contains the source code (similar to `flix-source/`):

     https://github.com/flix/flix